Introduction to Safety in the Chemistry Lab (Video)

 In this brief object, learners examine the direct relationship between the volume of a gas sample and the number of moles of gas.
 A problem is presented so students can test their knowledge of Avogadro's Law.

-In this animated object, learners examine how gas volume varies directly with absolute temperature (K at constant pressure).
-An example of a sample of gas at two conditions of volume and temperature is used to illustrate the law.
+Boyle's Law states that gas volume varies inversely with the pressure at constant temperature and is described by the equation PV = constant.
+An example of a sample of gas at two conditions of P and V is used to illustrate the law.